onepiece-payment/op-sdk/README.md

 # how to start

- * Run `npm install @onepiecepayment/op-sdk --save` to install the latest private package.
+ * Run `npm install op-sdk --save` to install the latest private package.

 # demo usage